Skip to content

 [!WARNING] Apple Container is currently in active development.
 You may experience SSH connection interruptions or unresponsive containers, which in severe cases could lead to data loss.
 This is not an issue with the extension itself.
 We are continuously working on solutions.
 If you have any workaround or suggestions, please submit an issue.

-• Status Bar: "Reopen in Container" button for quick access to devcontainer workflows
+• Status Bar: Quick access to "Reopen in Container"

 • Images view surfaces repository and tag details for quick version checks, including removal for unused images